deadlyvipers/dojo_rules/introduction.md

 My introduction

-Favorite School pats iš Rūbų ant JavaScript
+Favorite School path is Ruby and JavaScript